 On the Ubuntu Server terminal, enter the below commands to install the VirtualBox guest additions.

-sudo apt-get update sudo apt-get install virtualbox-guest-dkms -y
+sudo apt-get install virtualbox-guest-dkms -y

 After a few seconds, the VirtualBox additions packages and all your dependencies will be installed on the ubuntu server 20.04 and you should be ready to start using the Ubuntu server.